Concurrency Testing in the Linux Kernel via eBPF: Motivation

-\textbf{Motivating Example} To show the need for a CCT tool for the Linux kernel, we examine a concurrency bug that we found in the \texttt{fs/jfs} module that results in a null pointer dereference.
+To show the need for a CCT tool for the Linux kernel, we examine a concurrency bug that we found in the \texttt{fs/jfs} module that results in a null pointer dereference.
 It is closely related to a recent bug which had been reported as fixed \cite{d6c1b3}.
 The previous issue was a use-after-free (UAF) due to missing synchronization in the \texttt{jfs\_ioc\_trim} function that allowed it to interleave execution with \texttt{dbUnmount}.
-We show both functions in \autoref{fig:jfs-partial} with the partial fix highlighted in blue and the additional lines needed for a complete fix in yellow.
+We show both functions in Listing~\ref{fig:jfs-partial}, along with the full patch we provided to developers.
 The UAF was triggered when \texttt{dbUnmount} freed \texttt{bmap} in one thread while \texttt{jfs\_ioc\_trim} still had a reference to it in another thread.
 It was resolved by adding a read-write semaphore such that the free cannot interleave between obtaining the pointer and dereferencing it in \texttt{jfs\_ioc\_trim}.

-Unfortunately, the accepted patch was still susceptible to a null pointer dereference, which was not caught by kernel developers but was found by \tool.
-In particular, \texttt{JFS\_SBI(ipbmap->i\_sb)->bmap} is set to null in \texttt{dbFreeBits} after it is freed.
+Unfortunately, the accepted original patch omitted the null check at line 16, and was thus still susceptible to a null pointer dereference.
+This issue was not caught by kernel developers but was found by \tool.
+In particular, \texttt{JFS\_SBI(ipbmap->i\_sb)->bmap} is set to null in \texttt{dbUnmount} after it is freed.
 Thus, while the UAF bug can no longer occur, if the critical section in \texttt{dbUnmount} executes first, the resulting pointer will be null instead of the old address.
 As the pointer is dereferenced in \texttt{jfs\_ioc\_trim}, this leads to a null pointer dereference under some interleavings.

-We observed that this bug cannot be reproduced by the default OS scheduler in 10,000 executions of a syscall sequence under which the bug was observed; with \tool, we are always able to reproduce the issue in less than ten executions.
-This partial fix also demonstrates the need for more robust testing for concurrency issues, such as that provided by \tool.
+We observed that this bug cannot be reproduced by the default OS scheduler in 10,000 executions of a syscall sequence.
+In contrast, \tool consistently reproduces the issue in fewer than ten executions.
+This case highlights the need for more effective concurrency testing for kernel code.